It is hard to argue against that Quick Fix is one of the more well-known synthetic urine companies.

 I’ve already listed most of this in Synthetic Urine – How to Beat a Urine Test in 2015 (which you definitely should read if you haven’t already to better understand when fake piss may not be a good idea).

 This is close to on par with Quick Fix although it has a slight advantage in that it smells and behaves like real urine.
 QF does not smell of real urine, nor foam like real urine.
 Not that the lab’s job is to smell your urine or anything, but it is more natural and thus raises less suspicions.

 Qf also has a some perks of its own, the main one being it is pre-mixed, so a tad bit more convenient not having to mix it yourself as you need to with powdered urines.
 It’s also slightly cheaper, so it can be a good option if you’re on a very tight budget.

 There are a fair amount of negative reviews online making people worried about using QF, but many of these are actually a result of a counterfeit issue QF had, with someone copying their product and box illegally and then selling that to stores.
-This should be resolved now, however if you choose to go with QF it’s still advisable to order from a reliable source.
-Whizzinators.com is a good option getting theirs Quick Fix directly from the manufacturer, and as you can tell by the name they also sell whizzinators, which is a popular product used along with QF.
+This should be resolved now.
+However, if you choose to go with QF it’s still advisable to order from a reliable source.
+Buyfakeurine.com is a good option getting their Quick Fix directly from the manufacturer, and they also sell the Monkey Dong (great alternative to the whizzinator), which is a very popular product used along with QF.
 If you do have an old package of QF, the tell-tale sign of it being a counterfeit is that the quality of the product box and its printing is of very low quality.
 You can also contact QF to verify your batch number.